 Inexpensive catfish reels won’t last long and you probably won’t be able to find parts or repair them when they break (and they will break).

-There’s many options that might look very similar to the popular catfish reels.
-Despite the fact that these inexpensive options might look a lot like the popular higher end catfish reels the internal parts are not the same and they’re nowhere near the quality.
+There are many options that might look very similar to the popular catfish reels.
+Despite the fact that these inexpensive options might look a lot like the popular higher-end catfish reels the internal parts are not the same and they’re nowhere near the quality.

 Each and every single one of these cheap fishing reels does the same thing.
 They’ll break with minimal use and when they do you’ll have no other option than to throw them away.